Volvo XC60 review – left-field mid-size premium SUV

 The Volvo XC60 finished 69th out of the 75 cars ranked in our 2022 Driver Power owner satisfaction survey, putting it just ahead of rivals including the BMW X3, but well behind the Jaguar F-Pace in 19th spot.
 It’s not charted in any of our Driver Power surveys since, however.

 As has come to be expected of a Volvo, a long list of safety equipment is fitted as standard and a convincing five-star Euro NCAP crash-test score is the result.
-In fact, the car’s 98% score for adult occupant protection is class-leading.
-The facelift ushered in new tech to help prevent collisions while reversing.
+In fact, the car’s 98% score for adult occupant protection is exceptionally high.
+The facelift ushered in new tech to help prevent collisions while reversing, and in 2024 ‘Adaptive pedal response’ was added that helps you stay within the speed limit by limiting throttle response as you approach it.

 All in all, the XC60 stacks up very well as a capable and safe family SUV of the highest quality.
 It’s not a ‘driver’s car’, but it’s very comfortable to travel in and reasonably affordable to run.